cwchentw/mkg/README.md

 Make is a part of POSIX standard and many Unix-like systems adopt GNU Make as their Make implementations.
 In Windows, you may get a GNU Make port from either [GnuWin32](http://gnuwin32.sourceforge.net/) or [MSYS2](https://www.msys2.org/).

-By default, `mkg` will generate a nested C application project to the target path:
+By default, `mkg` will generate a nested C console application project to the target path:

 ```
 $ mkg myapp